scorevi/undefined/DATE_COMMENT_FIXES.md

 **Problem**: The admin edit post form was showing "N/A" for the created date instead of properly formatted dates.

+**Root Cause**: Two issues were found:
-**Root Cause**: The `Post` and `Comment` models were missing proper date casting configuration, causing Laravel to return raw database timestamps instead of Carbon instances.
+1. The `Post` and `Comment` models were missing proper date casting configuration
+2. The frontend was incorrectly handling the API response structure

 **Solution**:
 - Added proper `casts()` method to `Post` model with datetime casting for `created_at` and `updated_at`
 - Added proper `casts()` method to `Comment` model with datetime casting for `created_at` and `updated_at`
 - Added boolean casting for `is_featured` field in Post model
+- Fixed frontend API response handling to properly access `response.data` instead of treating the entire response as post data

 **Files Modified**:
 - `app/Models/Post.php` - Added `casts()` method
 - `app/Models/Comment.php` - Added `casts()` method
+- `resources/js/pages/AdminEditPostPage.jsx` - Fixed API response handling

 ### 2. Comment System Authentication Issues